foopod/kiwijam16-poet-among-us/poems/sillyWalkHaiku.md

-#A tribute to the silliest
+#The silliest of walks

-John Cleese walks strangely
+John Cleese walks strangely.
-To hop, to skip and to flex
+To hop, to skip and to flex,
-He does it greatly!
+he does it greatly!